Swif7ify/Clashing-Grid-Pygame/README.md

 2. **Game Mode:** Select multiplayer or local play
    - For multiplayer Host a game and select game settings and press start
    - For joining the Host game look for game code (server ip) on the host game and type it in
-   - NOTE When doing multiplayer make sure Glid game is both enabled in public and private networks
+   - NOTE When doing multiplayer make sure Clid game is both enabled in public and private networks
 4. **Game Settings:** Modify your game settings to fit your gameplay
 5. **Dominate:** Conquer your opponents
 <br>